Become an Independent Prison Monitor

 What Independent Prison Monitors are and what they do

 Independent Prison Monitors (IPMs) hold a statutory appointment under The Public Services Reform (Inspection and Monitoring of Prisons) (Scotland) Order 2015.
-They help ensure that the human rights of people in custody are upheld and that prison life supports rehabilitation.
+They help ensure that people in custody are treated fairly and with dignity, and that prison conditions and practices meet expected standards.

 Why Become an Independent Prison Monitor